geoffyli/agent-assisted-learning-kit/src/commands/learning-study.md

 ### **1.6.
 Phase Completion & Progress Update**
 - Update learning-plan.md to mark THIS phase's checkpoints as complete
+- **Review Topics Re-validation**:
-- After the phase is complete, check the "For Review" section for topics from this phase and re-validate the user's proficiency on them.
+  - After the phase is complete, check the "For Review" section for topics from this phase
+  - For each marked topic:
+    - ASK USER: "Would you like to re-attempt [topic name] now that you've completed the full phase?"
+    - If yes, present the same practice challenge or conceptual question again
+    - Evaluate using the same criteria from section 1.3
+    - If user demonstrates mastery, remove from "For Review" section and mark checkpoint complete
+    - If still struggling, keep in "For Review" with note to revisit in future sessions
+    - If user declines re-attempt, keep in "For Review" for future reference
 - Update overall progress tracking section for THIS phase only
 - Present completion confirmation and present user with next steps